Amazon Echo Look review: Good selfie taker, so-so stylist

 The images and clips aren't stunning, but I'm such a naturally talented poser that I got a bunch of good shots I would have happily shared on Instagram or anywhere else.
 I saved my favorites to my Google Photos library, as the snapshots aren't automatically downloaded to your handset.
 You can also use your phone's camera instead, which is nice for when you're not with your Echo Look and still want to document your outfit.

 The Look isn't just about taking #OOTD selfies.
 Amazon can do more with the photos you take, like sort your looks into collections (e.g., Spring, Summer, Dresses).
 It can also filter them by color.
-Sometimes this was inaccurate -- the system thought I wore gray in an outfit but I was actually clad in pink, yellow and blue.
+Sometimes this was inaccurate -- the system thought I wore gray in one outfit when I was actually clad in pink, yellow and blue.
 I hope it was just a white balance error and not Amazon trying to tell me I have ashen, gray skin.
 Either way, not great.

 I don't really know what to do with these collections other than reminisce or see how much of each color I tend to wear.
 But I could just glance at my closet and immediately see that I love me some pastels and whites.
 So far, I'm not impressed.

 The feature I find intriguing is Style Check.
 It compares two outfits side by side and tells you which is better, based on factors like fit, color and cohesiveness.
 So if you were wondering which top works better with that new tulip skirt, this is potentially useful.
-The thing is, there's so much nuance that goes into why you'd pick a particular item of clothing, that a machine doesn't totally grasp yet.
-For example, it picked a boxier black top to go with my gray skirt, because apparently the shape was more flattering and that the pieces went better together.
-I preferred the other option: a white v-neck with a ruffled neckline.
+The thing is, there's so much nuance that goes into why you'd pick a particular item of clothing, which a machine doesn't totally grasp yet.
+For example, it picked a boxier black top to go with my gray skirt, because apparently the shape was more flattering and the pieces went better together.
+I preferred the other option: a white V-neck with a ruffled neckline.

 I also don't know that I'd trust an algorithm to determine what fit or shape is best for me.
 Sometimes I prefer loose-fitting, flowy, conservative clothing.
 Other times, I want a form-fitting little black dress that'll help me stand out at a club or something.
 This feature would be more helpful if it were possible to clarify the occasion.
 The good news is, you can teach the Echo Look your personal taste by telling it which of the two styles you prefer.
 Still, I'm iffy about the implications of a human-written algorithm deciding what shape looks good.
 It'd be a little too easy for the device to exacerbate problematic beauty standards by reinforcing certain body types and looks as better than others.

 Instead of relying on an algorithm, you can also share your looks with Amazon's specialists for input.
-It took me a while to try this out because I'm not comfortable having my pictures judged by a stranger (which I understand is weird as I am putting them here and on my Instagram for all of you to see).
+It took me a while to try this out, because I'm not comfortable having my pictures judged by a stranger (which I understand is weird, as I am putting them here and on my Instagram for all of you to see).
 You have to manually exclude pictures from being shared with the specialists -- otherwise all the photos and videos you've shot will be included.
 That seems like the reverse of what should actually happen, but I guess the benefit here is convenience.
 Since I enrolled in this feature, though, I haven't received any personal recommendations yet.
 Amazon also hasn't been able to find items similar to my clothes.

 Speaking of being uncomfortable with someone looking at your photos -- those of you who are worried about the Look being hacked to spy on you should be slightly mollified by the fact that there's a button on the right of the device to turn off the camera.
-This also mutes the Look, so if you have two Alexa devices in your living room like I do, the camera won't respond when it's off.
+This also mutes the Look, so if you have two Alexa devices in your living room, like I do, the camera won't respond when it's off.
 Of course, this isn't as safe as having an actual shutter covering the camera, but it helps.
 A little.

 Wrap-up